 Is a British Airways family account worth it?

-There are only two reasons you shouldn’t form a household account, one of which is minor, and one of which is more major.
-If you have a household account:
+There are only two reasons you shouldn’t form a household account, which I’ll cover below.

 Have you formed a British Airways household account, and if so, what has your experience been like?